 Like many staffing sales professionals, he doesn't have a strong value proposition to capture the attention of IT hiring managers.
 Scott and I worked together for a few weeks to come up with a compelling value proposition that would capture the attention of his ideal prospects, IT hiring managers.
 Here is what we came up with.

-Our customer, a large software manufacturer has been able to deliver an improved level of service while reducing their FTE headcount by 65%, and they have been able to redeploy their FTE’s to more strategic initiatives to help grow the business resulting in:
+Our customer, a large software manufacturer has been able to deliver an improved level of customer service while reducing their FTE headcount by 26%.
+8% of their FTE’s have been redeployed to more strategic initiatives resulting in:

-- Exceeded SLO’s by 100% with zero escalations
+- Exceeded SLA’s by 100% with zero escalations

 - Reduction in implementation errors resulting in additional 13% cost savings